Better Learners Better Workers NHS Programme at Sheffield Teaching Hospitals

 “I often say the Sheffield Teaching Hospitals Trust is like a small village, with all the different employment opportunities that go with that.
 For example, we have an Apprenticeship scheme in Administration, so it was a logical step to try to start earlier informing young people and helping to prepare them for our Apprenticeship opportunities.”

 The Better Learners Better Workers programme, designed to develop the attitude and skills that employers have identified they need whilst students are still at school, has become a key part of Yvonne’s outreach work in the community.
 It was first introduced into Sheffield Teaching Hospitals by Trust Chairman, Tony Pedder, OBE, in order to provide a first rung on the career progression ladder and to widen participation.
-Yvonne was responsible for developing the programme; three secondary schools started and there are now six involved.
+Yvonne was responsible for developing the programme and it has proved consistently popular with local secondary schools.

 Yvonne believes the success of the scheme lies in setting the bar high for those lucky enough to participate: “We have high expectations for all the Better Learners Better Workers.
 They have to turn up for sessions on time, email me not the school if they can’t attend, and behave professionally at all times.
 I tell them that when they cross the threshold of the hospital, they become honorary members of staff.
 We had a treasure hunt recently and despite the excitement the students were exemplary.”